Pantocyclus/InstantSCCS/README.md

 - Craft and consume 1x Petes Rich Ricotta (145+ adv remaining, 11/11/0 organs)<br/>
 - Craft and consume 1x plain calzone (+2adv from pizza lover) (162+ adv remaining, 13/11/0 organs)<br/>
 - Craft and use an oil of expertise<br/>
-- Save the pocket maze (it should save only ~3 turns here, as compared to 4 turns on the hot test)<br/>
+- Do not use the pocket maze (it should save only ~3 turns here, as compared to 4 turns on the hot test)<br/>
 - Equip the Combat Lover's Locket<br/>
 - Buff up as necessary for the Mox test <br/>